NVIDIA/DeepLearningExamples/TensorFlow/Segmentation/UNet_Industrial/README.md

 This repository provides a script and recipe to train UNet Industrial to achieve state of the art accuracy on the dataset DAGM2007, and is tested and maintained by NVIDIA.
+UNet model for TensorFlow1 is no longer maintained and will soon become unavailable, please consider other PyTorch or TensorFlow2 models as a substitute for your requirements.

 ## Table of Contents